Esteghlal F.C.: 1945–69: early years, The Crown

-1970–78: Champion of Asia and Iran
+1970–78: champion of Asia and Iran

 The 1970 Asian Club Championship was the 3rd edition of the annual Asian club football competition hosted by Asian Football Confederation.
 Seven clubs from seven countries competed in the tournament.
 The tournament was held in Tehran, Iran in April.
 The clubs were split in two groups and the group winners and runners-up advanced to semi-finals.

-Taj defeated Hapoel Tel Aviv of Israel 2–1 in the final to win its first ever Asian Club Championship and started new era in Iranian football with announced of professionalisation of football in Iran.
+TAJ defeated Hapoel Tel Aviv of Israel 2–1 in the final to win its first ever Asian Club Championship and started new era in Iranian football with announced of professionalisation of football in Iran.Club Legend Ali Jabbari(King Ali) was the Star and Captain of the Team.

-This year had another honour for TAJ, the first Iranian national league title: 1970–71 Local League under management of legendary Rajkov.
+This year had another honour for TAJ, the first Iranian national league title: 1970–71 Local League under management of Rajkov.
 TAJ defeated PAS 2–1 in final match.
-Captain Ali Jabbari introduced as best player of the league.
 TAJ have reached to third place of 1971 Asian Club Championship, a year after the first Asian Cup of club.
 They were defeated ROK Army of Korea 3–2 in Third place match.

-Esteghlal stood at second place in the 1973–74 league, with only two points less than Persepolis.
+TAJ stood at second place in the 1973–74 league, with only two points less than Persepolis.
 Gholam Hossein Mazloumi was the top scorer of the league, with 15 goals.
 TAJ reached the 1974–75 Takht Jamshid Cup the next year, the second official Iranian Football League for Club.
 Mazloumi was still the best scorer.
-After the championship, Taj stars who had some problems with the manager left the club and went to Shahbaz FC (new name of Shahin FC); Mazloumi, Mohammad Reza Adelkhani and Naser Hejazi.
-Some old players like Captain Ali Jabbari, Mansour Pourheidari, Akbar Kargarjam, Abbas Mojdehi, Ezzat Jaanmaleki (Barbed Wire), Karo Haghverdian preferred to leave football.
 Social tensions came to the club, a rebellion against the system which named revolution in next years.